jennyrrrrr/jennyrrrrr/README.md

 ### Hi there 👋

+I think there's a fault in my code~🌟

 <!--
 **jennyrrrrr/jennyrrrrr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.